plantBioCodingGroup/Project-1/D_melanogaster/README.md

 02-13-19:

 ## Translate cds file to a pep file
-A cds file contains the nucleotide sequence that is translated to amino acids
+A cds file contains the nucleotide sequence.
+This nucleotide sequence is one that is translated to amino acids Therefore, it already has introns and UTRs removed
 - In this directory, you should find the cds file for Chromosome 4

 - In the programming language of your choice: